lsst/dp0-3_lsst_io/index.rst

 DP0.3 data products
 ===================

-The DP0.3 simulation was created by LSST Solar System Science Collaboration members, and only contains catalog data products for Solar System objects.
+The DP0.3 simulation only contains catalog data products for Solar System objects.
 For simulated Galactic and extragalactic data products, see the `documentation for DP0.2 <https://dp0-2.lsst.io>`_.

 **Be aware of these** :ref:`Data-Products-DP0-3-Data-Simulation-Issues` **with the DP0.3 simulation.**